mdbootstrap/TW-Elements/README.md

 **Default: 1**

 ### wheelPropagation
-If this option is true, when the scroll reach the end of the side, mousewheel event will be propagated to parent element.
+If this option is true, when the scroll reaches the end of the side, mousewheel event will be propagated to parent element.
-*Currently not supported for touch events*
 **Default: false**

+### swipePropagation
+If this option is true, when the scroll reaches the end of the side, touch scrolling will be propagated to parent element.
+**Default: true**

 ### minScrollbarLength
 When set to an integer value, the thumb part of the scrollbar will not shrink below that number of pixels.